appfog/afdocs/add-ons/sendgrid.markdown

 Before start writing the code you need to copy the [SendGrid Python library](https://github.com/sendgrid/sendgrid-python/tree/master/sendgrid) into your project by placing the files in a sendgrid sub-directory.
 When you import this library into your app you'll be able to create SendGrid instances and send mail with simple commands.
 This library allows you to quickly and easily send emails through SendGrid using Python.

-At the top of your app's .py file, import the Sendgrid library:
+At the top of your app's .py file, import the sendgrid library:

     import sendgrid